lxk-221/personal-academic-cv/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+XuKun Li is a Master's students of Electronic and Information Engineering at XJTU Shannxi Engineering Lab of Advanced Robot Control.
+His research interests include robot learning.